Arizona

 E. Process

-Board is required to meet at least once a month, and considers paroles as well as full pardons.
+Board is required to meet at least once a month, and it considers paroles and commutations as well as full pardons.
 Ariz.
 Rev. Stat § 31-401(H).
-However, no minutes of meetings have been posted on its site since December 2017.
+While agenda are posted (consisting primarily of prisoner parole requests and some commutations), no minutes of meetings have been posted on its site since December 2017.

 Hearing: “After receiving a complete application from an eligible applicant, the Board shall schedule a hearing and provide advanced written notice to the applicant of the date and location of the hearing.”
 Ariz.
 Admin.
 Code § R5-4-201(E).
 Board may require court of conviction and county attorney to provide facts proved at trial and any other facts that bear on propriety of granting or refusing pardon.
 Ariz.
 Rev. Stat § 31-441.